IMTorgOpenDataTools/doc-metadata-extract/README.md

 * search
   - lunr index
   - highlight specific text
-* sort by folder structure and key words columns
+* sort by folder structure and key words columns, [ref](https://www.w3schools.com/howto/howto_js_sort_table.asp)
-* export selected references to xlsx
+* export selected references to xlsx, [ref](https://sheetjs.com/demo/table)

+### Long-term

+This prototype should be separated by scope.
+The `doc-metadata-extract` should focus soley on extracting raw data from different document formats (`document.py`,`extractions.py`).
+This requires combining many different modules and algorithms.
+In contrast, a serverless deployment should be created to perform API routing, data aggregation, and reporting functionality.

 ### Word files